Christian Piquemal: Military career

 He was promoted to the rank of Chef de bataillon (Commandant - Major) on 1 December 1976.

 Appointed as deputy senior officer (Chef-adjoint) of the Technical and Radiology Studies Centre of the Directorate for Nuclear Tests, from 1978 to 1980 he was based at the Pacific Ocean Test Centre.

 From 1980 to 1982, he occupied the functions of second in command of the 4th Foreign Regiment 4e RE.
 He was promoted to the rank of Lieutenant-colonel, on 1 December 1980.

 From 1982 to 1985, he was designated as the officer treating the study section of the inspection of the Infantry (section etudes de l'inspection de l'infanterie) where he was promoted to the rank of Colonel on 1 October 1984.

 In August 1985, Piquemal was appointed as commanding officer of the 3rd Foreign Infantry Regiment 3e REI, a two-year posting until 1987.
-Then for three years he was deputy to the Head of the Prime Minister's military cabinet (Chef du cabinet militaire du Premier ministre) during the tenure of three Socialist French Prime Ministers: The Government of Michel Rocard (1989-1991), the Government of Édith Cresson (1991-1992), then the Government of Pierre Bérégovoy (1992-1993).
+Then for three years he was a deputy to the Head of the Prime Minister's military cabinet (Chef du cabinet militaire du Premier ministre) during the tenure of three Socialist French Prime Ministers: The Government of Michel Rocard (1989-1991), the Government of Édith Cresson (1991-1992), then the Government of Pierre Bérégovoy (1992-1993).

-In 1994, with the rank of Général de division, Piquemal took command of the French Foreign Legion, a fighting force of various religious faiths which includes also numerous Muslim Legionnaires, a combat leadership role, which Foreign Legion general Piquemal held until 1999.
+In 1994, with the rank of Général de division, Piquemal took command of the French Foreign Legion, a fighting force of various religious faiths which includes also numerous Muslim Legionnaires, a combat leadership role which Foreign Legion general Piquemal held until 1999.

 During his years in command of the French Foreign Legion, Piquemal created a cross-country team within the Legion which included several Legionnaires.
 As part of his team, Mohamed Ouaadi took first place in the Paris Marathon of 2000.

 In 1999, Christian Piquemal was promoted to the rank of Général de corps d'armée.

 In retirement, he was also the President of the National Union of Paratroopers (Union nationale des parachutistes, UNP) from 2004 to 2014.

 Dismissal of army executives

-In 2016, at 75, he was struck off the generals of the 2nd section for breach of the duty of reserve and loyalty after participating in a far-right demonstration around the Calais Jungle (the statute of soldiers in France provides that they are subject to a strict obligation of reserve, and soldiers are prohibited from engaging in partisan political activities).
+In 2016, at 75, he was struck off the generals of the 2nd section for breaching the duty of reserve and loyalty after participating in a far-right demonstration around the Calais Jungle (the statute of soldiers in France provides that they are subject to a strict obligation of reserve, and soldiers are prohibited from engaging in partisan political activities).